lisianthuss116/Guess_the_Number/README.md

     python -m pip install names

-After download the requirements, you can start playing using command
+After installing the requirements, you can start playing using command

     start python main.py